thenetcircle/event-bus/README.md

 It comes with some implemented sources(http, kafka, redis, etc...), sinks(http, kafka, etc...), fallbacks(see the document) and a extendable structure.
 Also a admin interface to easily manage the relationship between them.

-For more details can visit the [Documention](https://thenetcircle.github.io/event-bus/).
+For more details can visit the [Documention](https://thenetcircle.github.io/event-bus/), And [here](https://thenetcircle.github.io/event-bus/admin/) we have a Demo of Admin Interface.
-For admin demo can visit [Here](https://thenetcircle.github.io/event-bus/admin/).

 ![EventBus Workflow](https://thenetcircle.github.io/event-bus/assets/event-bus-workflow.png)